ftsrg/thesis-works/index.md

 tagline: Fault Tolerant Systems Research Group
 ---

+Some of the best thesis works written in the Fault Tolerant Systems Research Group.
+Archived for easier access.

 # Bachelor's thesis works

 {% for file in site.static_files %}{% if file.path contains "/bsc/" && file.extname == ".pdf" %}